 Summer School Day 2

-The second day will feature two tracks dealing with applications of data science in health and an introduction to the internet of things.
+The second day will feature two tracks dealing with applications of data science in health and an introduction to the Internet of Things.

 Time |